shwetaswain/fraud-detection-transactions-ml/README.md

 # 💳 Fraud Detection in Transactions (Machine Learning Project)

 A machine learning project focused on identifying fraudulent financial transactions using a real-world dataset.
 This project is designed to demonstrate data preprocessing, handling class imbalance, model building, evaluation, and interpretation for a high-impact fraud detection use case.
+This project detects fraudulent transactions using a two-stage approach:
+1. **SQL-based exploratory data analysis**
+2. **Machine Learning model (Random Forest) using Python**

+The goal was to identify patterns in fraudulent behavior and build a predictive model with high recall, as fraud detection focuses more on catching frauds than avoiding false positives.
 ---

 ## 📁 Dataset